 ‘The State Advances, The Private Sector Retreats’ in Jane Golley, Linda Jaivin and Paul Farrelly (eds.)
 Power: China Story Yearbook Canberra: ANU Press 2019.

-- The Communist Party of China at 100 (book project)
+- The Communist Party of China - Understanding the World’s most powerful political organization (book project)

-- Consolidation of authoritarian rule in China (book project)
+- The Consolidation of authoritarian rule in China (book project)

 Other professional activities and associations